Experimental Benchmarking of Energy-saving Sub-Optimal Sliding Mode Control: Preliminaries

 The corresponding amplitude of steady-state oscillations is

 For the terminal SM control, the appearance of chattering is as inherent as for the conventional first-order SM control with discontinuous control action, and has an even higher amplitude, see \cite{utkin2015}.
-This appears natural since for the terminal surface \eqref{eq:2:2:2} when linearized in vicinity to origin, the gaining factor of the linearized subsystem in the loop increases largely.
-This leads, when using a harmonic balance analysis, see e.g. \cite{boiko2009}, to an interception of the corresponding Nyquist plot by the relay's describing function at already lower frequencies (comparing to the linear first-order sliding surface) and, hence, at higher oscillation amplitudes.
-A more detailed discussion of chattering in the terminal SM control is omitted here due to the differing focus of the present work.
+This appears natural since for the terminal surface \eqref{eq:2:2:2}, when linearized in vicinity to origin, the gaining factor of the linearized subsystem in the loop increases largely.
+This leads, when using a harmonic balance analysis, see e.g. \cite{boiko2009}, to an interception of the corresponding Nyquist plot by the relay's describing function at already lower frequencies comparing to the linear first-order sliding surface.
+Therefore higher oscillation amplitudes appear.
+A more detailed discussion of chattering in the terminal SM control is not included in this work due to a different focus.